emanuelhuber/RGPR/01_RGPR_tutorial_basic-processing.md

 ![plot single trace](01_RGPR_tutorial_basic-processing_deleteme_files/figure-markdown_github-tex_math_single_backslash/dcShift_plot1D_15-1.png)

-Notice how the trace samples before the first wave arrival (before t = 0\,ns) are slightly shifted below 0\,mV?
+Notice how the trace samples before the first wave arrival (before $t = 0\,ns$) are slightly shifted below $0\,mV$?
 This shift is called direct current offset (DC-offset) and you will remove it from the data.
 The direct current offset is estimated on trace samples before time-zero.

 1. Determine which samples will be used to estimate the direct current offset (i.e., the samples before the first wave arrival).
-Identify the samples before t = 0\,ns     by ploting the first n     samples of the traces.
-For example, for n = 110:
+Identify the samples before $t = 0\,ns$     by ploting the first $n$     samples of the traces.
+For example, for $n = 110$:

 ``` r
 # plot the first 110 samples of the 15th trace of the GPR profile